turingH/aera-v3-audit/cheat_list.md

 97. () `_syncDeposit` sets `refundableUntil = block.timestamp + depositRefundTimeout` and stores it in `userUnitsRefundableUntil[msg.sender]`.
 See `Provisioner.sol` lines 479-489.
 98. () Transfers query `areUserUnitsLocked` which returns `userUnitsRefundableUntil[user] >= block.timestamp`, so locks expire naturally when the timestamp passes.
 See `Provisioner.sol` lines 450-452.
 99. () `depositRefundTimeout` is configured via `setDepositDetails` and must not exceed `MAX_DEPOSIT_REFUND_TIMEOUT = 30 days`.
 See `Provisioner.sol` lines 384-395 and `Constants.sol` lines 140-143.

+### Guardian Submission Permissions
+100. () `setGuardianRoot` is restricted by `requiresAuth`, so only the owner assigns each guardian's allowed operations.
+See `BaseVault.sol` lines 154-156.
+101. () `_executeSubmit` verifies every non-static operation against the guardian's Merkle root before calling it; static calls use `staticcall` and cannot modify state.
+See `BaseVault.sol` lines 382-418.